 The Commission works closely with key stakeholders in the Bailiwick and in particular the Guernsey Financial Intelligence Unit (Guernsey FIU).
-This cooperation takes many forms including regular face to face liaison meetings, routine sharing of intelligence and targeted thematic reviews.
+This co-operation takes many forms including regular face to face liaison meetings, routine sharing of intelligence and targeted thematic reviews.
 The Commission is grateful for the assistance it receives from the Guernsey FIU, the Guernsey Financial Services Commission and the States of Guernsey with regards to AML/CFT matters.

 The Commission continues to be involved in a number of initiatives aimed at raising awareness of these issues with licensees and the public.
-During 2022 these included briefing and training sessions for staff, as well as consultation with other regulatory bodies.
-The Commission was able to hold its annual AML/CFT event for the first time in three years in 2022.
-Representatives from 22 operators met with the Guernsey Financial Intelligence Service and the Commission.
+During 2023 these included briefing and training sessions for staff, as well as consultation with other regulatory bodies.
+The Commission held its annual AML/CFT event in October 2023.
+Representatives from 18 operators met with the Guernsey Financial Intelligence Unit and the Commission and heard from expert speakers in the fields of proliferation financing and gambling law.

-All active licensees are ordinarily inspected within one year of the approved start of their live operations and at least annually thereafter.
-All inspections incorporate a careful examination of a licensee's AML/CFT procedures using a dedicated AML/CFT inspection template tailored to each eCasino to ensure that they are robust.
+All active licensees are ordinarily inspected within one year of the approved start of their live operations and annually thereafter.
+All inspections incorporate a careful examination of a licensee's AML/CFT procedures using a dedicated AML/CFT inspection template to ensure that they are robust.
 The on-site inspection will include reviews of player registration, payment systems, player due diligence and other controls used to prevent money laundering and to combat terrorist financing.
-In 2022 the Commission was able to re-commence its programme of on-site inspections including overseas inspections where necessary.
-In 2022 the Commission undertook 30 inspections including 15 of eCasinos.
+In 2023 the Commission was able to maintain its programme of on-site inspections including overseas inspections where necessary.
+In 2023 the Commission undertook 30 inspections including 18 of eCasinos and one in relation to new gambling equipment.